dustinpfister/blog_posts/_posts/js-javascript-throw.md

 ### 2.3 - High order function example

 So then because the throw keyword can be used in the body of a function that will trigger and catch block if the function is being called in a try block that corresponds to the catch block this opens up a lot of possibles when it comes to writing higher order functions.
+For example I can make some kind of high order function that works in a similar way to some of the basic features of [Promises when it comes to the whole resolve and reject](/2019/09/18/js-promise-resolve-reject/) aspect of them.

 ```js
 // high order function that takes functions as arguments